 Is Living Off-Grid Legal in California?

 Off-grid living is usually legal in California.
 State laws are generally very friendly towards off-grid living.
-However, you’ll have to meet extremely strict building codes and get a permit for nearly everything.
+However, you’ll have to meet stringent building codes and get a permit for nearly everything.

 Getting water rights can be problematic, and there’s currently no guarantee that wells won’t go dry.
 You may also encounter a law that requires you to connect to the municipal sewer system if one is located nearby, which would thus make it illegal for you to go completely off-grid in CA.